ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/git.md

 When you clone a repository, you’re downloading all the files, the commit history, and the current state of the project so that you can work on it locally.
 It’s like taking a snapshot of a project from the remote server (like GitHub) and bringing it into your workspace.

 {: .highlight}
 Note that a cloned repository does **not** automatically update to reflect newly pushed commits to GitHub!
-To update and merge any changes, simply run `git pull` in your repostiory's root directory (i.e. `RobotathonESP32`)
+To update and merge any changes, simply run `git pull` in your repository's root directory (i.e. `RobotathonESP32`)
 {: .callout-blue}